gooddavvy/gooddavvy/README.md

 <img align="right" alt="PC GIF" src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/PC.gif" width="190" />

 Hi, my name is David I. Akins.
-I am an aspiring astronomer who loves to code, and I've been coding for over 3 years now.
+I am an aspiring astronomer who loves to code, and I've been coding for almost 5 years now.

-My passion for programming started in 2020, the same year I got an account on [Khan Academy](https://khanacademy.org), a free and world-class education for anyone anywhere, which my dad had introduced me to.
+My passion for programming started sometime in 2020, the same year I got an account on [Khan Academy](https://khanacademy.org), a free and world-class education for anyone anywhere, which my dad had introduced me to.

-In only 2 and and a half of a year, I gained the following skills:
+In only my first 2 and a half years, I gained the following skills:

 - JavaScript
 - HTML